-- ••• - Notes (1) This definition is modified in the context of connected transactions by virtue of rules 14A.11 and 14A.12. - (2) In the case of a PRC issuer, its promoters,
+- Notes (1) This definition is modified in the context of connected transactions by virtue of rules 14A.11 and 14A.12. - (2) In the case of a PRC issuer, its promoters, directors, supervisors, chief executive and substantial shareholders, the definition is amended to have the same meaning as in rule 19A.04.

+"connected person"

-"connected person" (a) in relation to a company other than a PRC issuer, and other than any subsidiaries of a PRC issuer, means a director, chief executive or substantial shareholder of such company or any of its subsidiaries or an associate of any of them; and
+- (a) in relation to a company other than a PRC issuer, and other than any subsidiaries of a PRC issuer, means a director, chief executive or substantial shareholder of such company or any of its subsidiaries or an associate of any of them; and - (b) in relation to a PRC issuer means a promoter, director, supervisor, chief executive or substantial shareholder of the PRC issuer or any of its subsidiaries or an associate of any of them

-- (b) in relation to a PRC issuer means a promoter, director, supervisor, chief executive or substantial shareholder of the PRC issuer or any of its subsidiaries or an associate of any of them - Note: This definition is modified in the case of Chapter 14A only by the provisions of rules 14A.11 and 14A.12.
+Note: This definition is modified in the case of Chapter 14A only by the provisions of rules 14A.11 and 14A.12.